ailaa-jadoo/File-converter/README.md

-# File-converter
+# Document-converter

-Video Converter is a simple, cross-platform graphical user interface (GUI) application built with Qt and FFmpeg.
-It allows users to easily convert video files from one format to another, making it a handy tool for video enthusiasts and professionals.
+Document Converter is a user-friendly desktop application built using the Qt framework.
+It empowers users to seamlessly convert documents between PDF, Word, and text formats.
+This project is a GUI application and leverages LibreOffice and pdftotext from Xpdf as third-party libraries for document format conversions.
 ## Screenshots

 ![App Screenshot](https://github.com/ailaa-jadoo/File-converter/blob/main/image.png?raw=true)